 You’ll learn through a variety of teaching, learning and assessment techniques

-When studying our BA (Hons) Childhood Education and Care degree and Norland diploma integrated course, our students enjoy high success rates because we use a wide range of teaching and learning techniques to suit different learning styles and provide tailored student support services.
+When studying our BA (Hons) Childhood Education and Care degree and skills-based diploma programme, our students enjoy high success rates because we use a wide range of teaching and learning techniques to suit different learning styles and provide tailored student support services.
 The percentage of students that graduate from the degree is well above average, comparable only to the very top academic universities in the UK.

 You’ll be taught in lectures, seminars and tutorials (both tutor- and student-led) and supported by directed research.
 You’ll also learn through practical workshops and classes, through tutor- and self-directed study and through the application of theory and reflective practice in real-world situations.
 You’ll also benefit from technology enhanced learning through a virtual learning environment designed to complement face-to-face learning and access to a dedicated specialist.